-- 1. Explore the benefits of a four-year college education. - 2.
-Understand the difference between work-based skills and transferable skills. - 3.
+Explore the benefits of a four-year university education.

+Understand the difference between work-based skills and transferable skills.

 Learn how to use jobs, internships, and volunteering.

 What do you need to launch a good career?
 Employers will look at your education, skills, and experience.
-Making sure you have the "right stuff" in these three areas is what you should focus on in your college experience.
+You can use resources at the university to develop your resumé and cover letter: https://careerlink.usask.ca/home.htm